-Next start to research Homeschool Methods and Philosophies by our Curriculum Choice Authors to see where your vision for your homeschool might fall.
+Next start to research Homeschool Methods to see where your vision for your homeschool might fall.
 You may not know at all – and that is ok – but it is good to learn about the different approaches.

 Next find your state homeschool convention, find out about the requirements for your state.
 Also spend some time at HSLDA.org for a wealth of homeschool information.